 5.1 Parents/carers are key figures in education their children about healthy lifestyles.

-The partnership of home and school is critical in shaping how children and young people behave, particularly where healthy eating concerned.
-Each must reinforce the other.
+The partnership of home and school is critical in shaping how children and young people behave, particularly where healthy eating is concerned.
+By working together in partnership together, we can do our very best to ensure that children understand the importance of a healthy lifestyle and the positive impact it can have on their life.